Rationing in the United Kingdom: Army and Merchant Navy rations

 Arrangements were made for vegetarians so that other goods were substituted for their rations of meat.

-Milk was supplied at 3 imppt each week, with priority for expectant mothers and children under 5.
-3.5 imppt for those under 18.
-Children unable to attend school 5 imppt, certain invalids up to 14 imppt.
+Milk was supplied at 3 imppt each week, with priority for expectant mothers and children under 5, and 3.5 imppt for those under 18.
+Children unable to attend school were allowed 5 imppt, certain invalids up to 14 imppt.
 Each person received one tin of milk powder, equivalent to 8 imppt, every eight weeks.

 Special civilian rations

 Persons falling within the following descriptions were allowed 8 oz of cheese a week in place of the general ration of 3 oz: